-Following a crushing defeat at the Hulk`s hands, the Abomination was taken into military custody.
-Bargaining with titan imprisoned for his release, the sinister and secret organization (hell-bent on capturing the Hulk) sent two agents to the complex where the Abomination is.
-The two agents promise if Blonsky can capture the Hulk (Abomination once managed to defeat the Hulk), Abomination gets freedom (for the once-proud Blonsky).
+At some point in time, a sinister and secret organization (hell-bent on capturing the Hulk) sent two agents to the complex where the Abomination is.
+The two agents promise Blonsky that if he agrees to aid them in capturing the Hulk, Abomination gets his freedom.
 But despite the proposal of freedom, Abomination becomes silent.
 However, Bruce Banner, arrives in a small city (not far from where Abomination is stuck).
-In this place, Bruce has the pleasure to meet Nadia (wife of Blonsky).
+In this place, Bruce has the pleasure of meeting Nadia.
 After a while, Nadia seduces Bruce Banner and the two make love.
 The two agents use a camera to film the scene between Bruce and Nadia.
 The agents of the organization show the images to the Abomination.
-The Abomination is immensely angry and he destroys a large part of the prison.
+In a fit of rage, He breaks free from his bonds.

 After the transformation of General Thaddeus Ross into the battle crazed Red Hulk, the red beast wanted payback for what Emil Blonsky had done to his daughter.
 Stealing a SHIELD designated gun, he leaped into Russia and tracked down the gamma mutant, shooting him repeatedly in the head, but not before pummeling his head to the point that he fractured his skull.
 In the process of killing the Abomination, the Red Hulk destroyed a small village, causing the deaths of everyone inside.

 This also is the first time that Red Hulk's heating abilities are shown, as his footprints where coated in glass, his anger was so great he melted the rock around him into shards of crystalline glass.